SonyaMoisset/Pluralsight_Training/css.md

 ## CSS Positioning by Susan Simkins
 COMPLETED | 24/12/2015

-- Introducion and Project Overview
+- Introduction and Project Overview
 - CSS Positioning

 ## Creating Elegant Navigation Using CSS3 Transitions by Susan Simkins
 COMPLETED | 25/12/2015

-- Introducion and Project Overview
+- Introduction and Project Overview
 - Creating Elegant Navigation Using CSS3 Transitions

 ## Introduction to CSS by Scott Allen